ndu-ik/ndu-ndi/README.md

 A complete solution for dynamic wallpaper management with intelligent contrast-based text coloring for Conky.

+> Note
+>
+> - was built for live wallpapers with short durations NB: `for every set duration, the script loops the live wallpaper at least once till it duration time is reached.`

 ## Overview

 FluidWall is a sophisticated wallpaper engine that provides: